Interfaces-UFSCAR/ITED-Br/README.md

 - `day`: day of collected data;
 *Detailed in the Article

 __Obs:__ This repository's folder structure is for logical organization of the data only, and may not represent the ideal structuring for your particular use case or application.
-Our team found that avoiding large file sizes resulted in increased ease when it came to implementing optmized methods for processing data at a large scale.
+Also, our team found that avoiding large file sizes resulted in increased ease when it came to implementing optmized methods for processing data at a large scale.

 ## How to Hydrate